CraigenChitate/cse210-04/README.md

     - Gems and rocks are removed when the player touches them.
     - The game continues until the player closes the window.

-The program must meet the following specifications:

-    - The program must have a README file.
-    - The program must have at least eight classes.
-    - Each module, class and method must have a corresponding comment.
-    - The game must remain generally true to the order of play described earlier.